NomexHq/DS_Mod_3_Income-classifier/README.md

 # DS_Mod_3_Income_classifier
-Project attmepts to build an income level clasification model by applying various classification algorithms.
+The project attempts to build an income level classification model by applying various classification algorithms.

 ## Task
 Predicting income level (below or above 50K / year) based on various socio-economic attributes.

 ## Data
 The dataset is taken from UCI machine learning repository.
-Extraction was done from the 1994 Census database.
+Extraction was done from the 1994 US Census database.

 **Target Variable:**
 income level >50K and <=50K